-Funkpaint is a multi format editor supporting hires, multi, multicolor interlaced pictures.
+Funkpaint is a multi format editor supporting hires, multi, multicolour interlaced pictures.
 It runs on a Commodore 64/128 and supports various input devices and memory expansions.

 It's located in the top border while the zoom or view modes are active.

-The color rectangles can be used to select the drawing color and the delete color by clicking with the left and right mouse button.
+The colour rectangles can be used to select the drawing colour and the delete colour by clicking with the left and right mouse button.

 The and icons can be used for free hand drawing.
 The brush and can have different shapes.